+That’s the list of “common” buyers they provide.
 What’s the problem?
-Let’s take a quick look at a few of the solutions to see if these are tools you can use.
+Let’s take a quick look at a few of the solutions to see if these are tools the majority of business owners can use.

 Your Employees (ESOP)

-ESOP = Employee Stock Option Program.
+ESOP = Employee Stock Ownership Plan.
 An ESOP is a . . . wait.
 Why do you care?
 Is this a tool the average business owner should spend any time exploring?
 Do you know how many ESOP’s there are in the US?

 So, with around 30 million companies in the US, that means that .022% of companies are ESOP companies.
 Not 2%. .022%.
 Total.

-If you meet a business owner, feel comfortable telling them with confidence “You will never sell your business through an ESOP”.
+If you meet a business owner you can feel comfortable telling them with confidence “You will never sell your business through an ESOP”.
 You’ll only be wrong .022% of the time.